treosh/exthouse/README.md

 2. Copy path to the `MY_EXTENTION.crx` and pass to cli `exthouse MY_EXTENTION.crx --runs=3`
 3. The process takes a few minutes and result are stored in the [Lighthouse](https://github.com/GoogleChrome/lighthouse) report.
 4. All debug data is stored in `exthouse` folder.

+## Future Work

+- experiment with cache (try: cold, warm, hot) to see how scripts are effected by caching in affecting CPU.
+[More about cache](https://v8.dev/blog/code-caching-for-devs).
+- experiment with results, running in Chrome and Edge.
+Add flag `browserBinaryPath`.
+- expose node.js API.
+- `exthouse-new-long-tasks`: reformat table, 2 rows with old tasks and new tasks.
+- make repo smaller.
+Try [bfg-repo-cleaner](https://github.com/rtyley/bfg-repo-cleaner).
+- proceed with Firefox add-ons experiments (all related work is in branch `firefox-experimental`).

 ## Credits